1.The dimension of vector space of

 If you look closely there is a

-similarity between \(T\) and \(S\) both are same kind of Linear Transformation
+similarity between T and S both are same kind of Linear Transformation

 with respect to different basis.

-$ denote the space of all polynimials $p(x) $ with coefficients in $\mathbb{R} $
+16.For a positive integer n, let Pn denote the space of all polynimials p(x) with coefficients in R

-such that $\deg p(x) \leq n $, and let $B_n $ denote the standard basis of $P_n
+such that degp(x)≤n, and let Bn denote the standard basis of Pn given by Bn={1,x,x2,⋯,xn}.
+If T:P3→P4 is the

 So first three column of the matrix